marafiq/adnanrafiq/blog/2022-09-10-authorization-requirement-handler-using-asp-net-6-and-beyond/index.md

 internal class UniqueIdHeaderRequirement : IAuthorizationRequirement //IAuthorizationRequirement is a marker interface {
-    internal class UniqueIdHeaderRequirementAuthorizationHandler : AuthorizationHandler<UniqueIdHeaderRequirement>
+    // Handler gets called when the user is trying to access the resource. internal class UniqueIdHeaderRequirementAuthorizationHandler : AuthorizationHandler<UniqueIdHeaderRequirement>
     {
         protected override Task HandleRequirementAsync(AuthorizationHandlerContext context,